Four Ways For Students to Show What They Know

 Overall, I think this is a really fun project suitable for high school students.
 I think that all of these projects can be adapted to any topic or course and I may try them again later in the year and make them choose a different project than what they did this time around for the second one to really force them to get more creative.

-Want a copy of the project choices or rubric I used?
+Want a copy of the project choices and rubric I used?

 Grab those here.
 It’s on google docs so you can make a copy and edit however you see fit.
-Grab the project choices HERE and the rubric I used HERE
+Grab the project choices and rubric HERE

 Have any questions or use this project yourself and want to tell me how it went?
 Leave a comment or feel free to email me: contact@funwithalgebra.com I’d love to hear from you!